 GOOD TO KNOW

-At this time, plastic bags cannot be recycled along with your home recyclables in your curbside bin.
+First, plastic bags cannot currently be recycled along with your home recyclables in your curbside bin.
 So be sure NOT to “bag up” your recycling; put it in your bin loose and bag free!

 There are many different types of plastic bags and film that can be recycled when placed in the proper recycling location:

 - Shopping bags

 - Vegetable bags

 - Plastic film/wraps from paper towels and toilet paper